-The spiritual view on the preservation of David's line despite the fall and exile of Judah admonishes the remnant to proper temple worship-not the idolatry of the past.
+The spiritual view on the preservation of David's line despite Judah's fall and exile admonishes the remnant to proper temple worship, not the idolatry of the past.

-- I. God blessed Solomon's reign due to his obedience in building the temple to show Israel proper worship (2 Chron 1-9). - A. God blessed Solomon's proper worship with wisdom and wealth to show his blessing on all who honor him (2 Chron 1). - B. God approved of Solomon's building and furnishing the temple by filling it with his Shekinah glory (2 Chron 2-7). - 1.
-Solomon prepared to build the temple by hiring 153,600 workers and ordering timbers and artisans from Hiram of Tyre so the best possible temple might be built (2 Chron 2). - 2.
+- I. God blessed Solomon's reign through his obedience in building the temple to show Israel proper worship (2 Chron 1-9). - A. God blessed Solomon's proper worship with wisdom and wealth to show his blessing on all who honor him (2 Chron 1). - B. God approved Solomon's building and furnishing the temple by filling it with his Shekinah glory (2 Chron 2-7). - 1.
+Solomon prepared to build the temple by hiring 153,600 workers and ordering timbers and artisans from Hiram of Tyre to make the best possible temple (2 Chron 2). - 2.
 Solomon made the temple and filled it with new furnishings (plus excess gold and silver for the treasuries) in anticipation of the ark's arrival (3:1-5:1). - 3.
 After the placing of the ark and Shekinah glory, Solomon dedicated the temple with a message and prayer that met both God's and the people's approval (5:2-7:22).